yutannihilation/savvy/CONTRIBUTING.md

 #### R package for testing

 `R-package/` directory contains the R package for testing.
+You can run `devtools::check()` on the directory.

 ### savvy-macro crate